projectestac/agora/html/wordpress/wp-content/plugins/google-calendar-events/README.txt

 == Changelog ==

+= 2.1.1 =

+* Fixed bug with all day events not displaying.
+* Added missing timezone parameter to internal query.

 = 2.1.0 =

 * Updated to use Google Calendar API version 3.
 Version 2 deprecated on Nov.
 17, 2014.